 - The evacuees will then proceed across the street from the affected building.
 They will remain there until the Fire Department investigates.

 - The evacuees will be allowed to re-enter the building only after the Fire Department declares the area “all clear” and upon direction of Campus Security and Resident Assistants.

 The College of Mount Saint Vincent’s maintains a fire log and it is available to the public.
 It is maintained in the Office of Campus Safety and Security located in Maloney Center Room 1, Monday – Friday, 8:30 a.m. – 4:30 p.m.

 Fire Safety Education and Training Programs

-A fire safety education and training program is provided to all residence life staff and Security Personnel.
-Additionally, Security Personnel are required to maintain a current New York City Fire Department Fire Safety Certification.
+A fire safety education and training program is provided to all residence life staff and security personnel.
+In addition, security personnel are required to maintain a current New York City Fire Department Fire Safety Certification.

 In compliance with NYC’s Indoor Smoking Restriction Law, the College designates all indoor areas as non-smoking.
-There are three designated outdoor smoking shelters located on the campus:
+There are four designated outdoor smoking shelters located on the campus:

 - Between Maryvale Hall and the Castle